Are you searching for a radio broadcasting software for your web radio?

 Was it easy to install?

-Yes --and you'll need also install the Microsoft SQL server.
+Yes --and you'll need also to install the Microsoft SQL server.

 How was the interface?